 Fraser adds: “It makes you feel unwelcome.
 They are not experienced, and it feels unprofessional.
 You don’t feel part of a production or included.”
 She has won the backing of Equity to examine the issues with other entertainment trade unions and decide what action to take.

-Equalities and diversity organiser Hamida Ali told The-Latest: "Equity members who were concerned about this important issue met with BECTU’s Hair and Make-up Branch in late October last year and drew up a plan of action including looking at training and workshops, policy and guidance and the diversity of hair and make-up professionals.
-We’re meeting with BECTU colleagues in a couple of weeks to progress the work further."
+Equalities and diversity organiser Hamida Ali said: "Equity members who were concerned about this important issue met with BECTU’s Hair and Make-up Branch in late October last year and drew up a plan of action including looking at training and workshops, policy and guidance and the diversity of hair and make-up professionals."

 Lack of knowledge, care and respect for the requirements of UK Black actors on TV production sets is clearly indicative of the wider problem of racial under-representation in the sector.